LEADERSHIP 15 Min Read

 When competitive advantage comes from superior delivery, execution orientation dominates.

-Example: McDonald's success isn't vision — it's executing consistent quality across 40,000 locations globally.
+Example: McDonald's success isn't vision; it's executing consistent quality across 40,000 locations globally[4].
 Operations manual of 750 pages.
 Supply chain precision.
 Franchisee training systems.
 Execution mastery at massive scale.

 2. Mature Markets

 When markets are established and growth comes from execution excellence, visionary disruption creates chaos.
+Survival in a stable category depends on operational discipline, not reinvention.

 The Pattern: Organizations need both orientations in different contexts and roles.